 We are striving to differentiate the products Nittobo Group handles from those of other manufacturers mainly by quality, functionality, and service, but there is still some competition from overseas products.
 Depending on the trends in exchange rates, our products may be affected by rises in imports in the domestic market.

-(3) Effects of fluctuation in energy prices
+(5) Fluctuation in energy prices

 Nittobo Group uses LNG gas and electricity in manufacturing its main products such as glass fiber and glass wool.
 Therefore, we carry a risk associated with fluctuations in energy prices.
 We are striving to mitigate this risk by converting to less expensive energy and taking energy-saving measures.
 However, changes in energy prices associated with fluctuations in electricity costs and oil prices may have a substantial adverse effect on our business.